openshift/hypershift/docs/content/getting-started.md

     The cluster name (`--name`) _must be unique within the base domain_ to avoid unexpected and conflicting cluster management behavior.

+    The cluster name must also adhere to the [RFC1123 standard](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names).

 !!! note

     A default NodePool will be created for the cluster with 3 replicas per the